-If you are facing a child custody, divorce, paternity or relocation case in Tallahassee, Florida the subject of electronic communication with the children is certain to be an issue.
+If you are facing a child custody, divorce, paternity or relocation case in Florida, Florida the subject of electronic communication with the children is certain to be an issue.
 In a world with cellular phones, Skype, FaceTime and social media and messaging the Florida legislature has passed a statute that governs when a court should order electronic communication between a parent and child in child custody cases.
 The Court Ordered Electronic Communication Between A Parent and A Child Act is found in Florida Statute 61.13003.
 The statute instructs the court to consider the following factors in determining when a court should order electronic communication.
 The factors are:

 1. Whether electronic communication is in a child’s best interests.